fireship-io/fireship.io/content/lessons/angular-ngrx-redux-starter-guide/index.md

 ### app.module.ts

-Update the app module with the post reducer.
+Update the app module with the post-reducer.

 ```typescript
 import { postReducer } from './reducers/post.reducer';